Special Relationship: May and Trump (January 2017 – July 2019)

-Following the election of Donald Trump, the British government has sought to establish a close alliance with the Trump administration.
+Following the election of Donald Trump, the British government sought to establish a close alliance with the Trump administration.
 May's efforts to closely associate herself with Trump proved to be strongly controversial in the United Kingdom.
 May was the first world leader to meet with Trump following his inauguration.
 May's supporters described her visit as a bid to reaffirm the historical "special relationship" between the two countries.
 The meeting took place at the White House and lasted about an hour.

 May was criticized in the UK by members of all major parties, including her own, for refusing to condemn Trump's "Muslim ban" executive order. as well as for her invitation to Trump, extended in 2017, for a state visit with Queen Elizabeth II.
 An invitation for a state visit had not traditionally been extended so early in a presidency, however May did so in hopes of fostering a stronger trade relationship with the United States before the Brexit deadline.
 More than 1.8 million signed an official parliamentary e-petition which said that "Donald Trump's well documented misogyny and vulgarity disqualifies him from being received by Her Majesty the Queen or the Prince of Wales," and Jeremy Corbyn, the Leader of the Opposition Labour Party, said in Prime Minister's Questions that Trump should not be welcomed to Britain "while he abuses our shared values with his shameful Muslim ban and attacks on refugees' and women's rights" and said that Trump should be banned from the UK until his travel ban is lifted.
 Baroness Warsi, former chair of the Conservatives, accused May of "bowing down" to Trump, who she described as "a man who has no respect for women, disdain for minorities, little value for LGBT communities, no compassion clearly for the vulnerable and whose policies are rooted in divisive rhetoric."
 London Mayor Sadiq Khan and the Conservative leader in Scotland, Ruth Davidson, also called for the visit to be cancelled.
 Trump's invitation was later downgraded to a "working visit" rather than a "state visit"; the visit occurred in July 2018 and included a meeting with the queen, but not the ceremonies and events of a full state visit.